Question

 Resume Experts • 10+ Years Experience

-Instead of using the word helped, use action verbs that show how you directly impacted the project or outcome.
-When writing a resume, consider what specific actions you took, what skills you utilized, and what measurable results you achieved through your involvement.
+Instead of using the word helped, use action verbs that show how you directly contributed to projects, led initiatives, or drove specific results.
+When writing a resume, consider the specific role you played and choose verbs that accurately reflect your level of responsibility and impact on the organization.

 Better Alternatives to Use Instead